babiaxr/aframe-babia-components/README.md

 ### filterdata component

 This component must be used with one of the `querier` components.
 This component will select a part of the data retrieved (by a key/filter) in order to represent just that part of the data.
 If the filter is not defined, it will retrieve all the data.
-This component will put the data selected into the `baratariaData` attribute of the entity.
+This component will put the data selected into the `babiaData` attribute of the entity.

 #### API